Knee Replacement Facts & the Alternative Therapies Available

 Knee replacement surgery, TKR or knee arthroplasty is an open knee surgery where they replace the articular surface of the knee.
 Total knee replacement surgery known as TKR is an option for a patient who has severe knee osteoarthritis.
 Surgery is an option for a severe knee injury that doesn’t respond to non-surgical treatments.
 Do not do the TKR, unless the articular surface is worn out entirely (100%).
 Researchers throughout the world agree that the TKR should be the last option.
 In other words, you must exhaust all your conservative approaches before opting for a TKR.

 The Journal of Arthritis and Rheumatism published a study which reported a third of the total knee replacement (TKR) was inappropriate.
 The number one reason for the “inappropriate” designation was the fact that the majority of patients who obtained a TKR did on a knee with mild or moderate osteoarthritis.
 The researchers related that knee replacement surgery should only be considered for patients with severe osteoarthritis.

-The decision to perform a total knee replacement surgery is not clear-cut, according to Dr. Jeffery Katz.
+The decision to perform a total knee replacement surgery is not clear-cut, according to Dr. Jeffrey Katz.
 Dr. Katz is a professor of medicine and orthopedic surgery at Harvard Medical School in Boston.
 According to him, a clinician must look at several parameters, before opting for a total knee replacement surgery.
 The two most critical according to him are:

 1).
 Patient must be in good preoperative health and function.

 2).
-Delay in knee replacement surgery as the implant will eventually wear out.
+Delay a replacement surgery as the implant will eventually wear out.

-He related that although advancements have improved the total knee replacement, surgery should be the last option.
+He related that although advancements have improved the outcomes of a replaced knee, surgery should be the last option.
 Dr. Katz related that the eventual wearing out of the implant is a concern.
-And as such, the earlier one has a total knee replacement surgery, the greater the risk of implant failures in a recipient’s lifetime.
+And as such, the earlier one has a knee replaced, the greater the risk of implant failures in a recipient’s lifetime.